 Texas is home to many things: big hair, armadillos, the two-step, J.J.
 Watt, Beyoncé and, most importantly, barbecue.
-And as a nine-year Houston denizen, trust me when I tell you I know (and love) good Texas barbecue.
-It’s truly food for the soul, and for the passionate eaters out there.
-You eat barbecue to feel something, and walk away from your empty plate fulfilled, redeemed and five pounds heavier.
+As a Houston of nine years, trust me when I tell you I know (and love) good Texas barbecue.
+It’s truly food for the soul and for the passionate eaters out there.
+You eat barbecue to feel something and walk away from your empty plate fulfilled, redeemed and five pounds heavier.

 Big Daddy’s BBQ

-My first sample was from Big Daddy’s BBQ, and it surely started my day of barbecue on a high note.
-The pork was hot (as in temperature), and wispy strands of smoke floated from it, curling around my face as I inhaled the glorious fumes; a great first impression, no doubt.
-My sample was served to me lathered in sauce, which was exciting.
-The sauce was a house-made sweet barbecue, with a hint of spice, and a slightly tangy aftertaste.
-It was delicious, and original, but overpowering (in a good way).
-I tasted much more of that heavenly sauce than of the meat’s seasoning, but what I did taste was beautifully smoked, tender pig.
-The pork was truly pulled — shredded, rather — and was absolutely divine.
-My mouth waters as I sit here, writing this review.
+My first plate was from Big Daddy’s BBQ, and it surely started my day of taste testing on a high note.
+The pork was hot—as in temperature—and lathered in a house-made sweet barbecue sauce.
+It offered a hint of spice and a slightly tangy aftertaste.
+The dish was delicious and original, yet overpowering (in a good way).
+I tasted much more of the sauce than of the meat’s seasoning, but the pork I did taste was beautifully smoked and tender.
+As for texture, it was perfectly shredded.
+My mouth waters as I sit here writing this review.

 After Big Daddy’s, I went several vendors down to Sugarfire Smokehouse.
 I was served a full pulled pork sandwich for free, which was greatly appreciated but didn't bring bias into my ranking of barbecue joints.
-To keep things fair, I tried the pulled pork sans carbs.
-Sugarfire had not one, not two, but seven house-made sauces.
-I was crying inside, and readily tried each and every one.
+To keep things fair, I tried the pulled pork sans carbs and with not one, not two, but all seven of Sugarfire's house-made sauces.
 STL Sweet BBQ was everything the title implied: sweet and sugary.
-It was thick in consistency, and is a great sauce, in my opinion.
+It was thick in consistency, and contrasted well with the seasoning of the meat.

-White BBQ sauce was not my favorite.
-It was very creamy, with seasoning particles throughout, and reminded me of tartar sauce in both appearance and flavor. #47 sauce was a basic mild barbecue sauce.
+The White BBQ sauce was not my favorite.
+It so creamy that it seemed more like a weird tartar sauce than a barbecue sauce. #47 sauce was a basic mild barbecue sauce.
 Not spicy, too sweet, or memorable.
-I found it mediocre, at best.
+I found it mediocre at best.

-Texas Hot Sauce was quite disappointing, because I know, understand, and crave the unparalleled heat in Texas cooking, and this sauce captured absolutely none of that flavor, that essence.
-The sauce wasn’t even remotely spicy, hot, or Texas-esque.
-It lacked the merciless and ungodly Texas “burn,” and flavor all-around, so it goes without saying that I was not happy.
+Texas Hot Sauce was quite disappointing, because I know, understand and crave the unparalleled heat of Texas cooking, and this sauce captured absolutely none of that flare.
+It wasn’t even spicy.
+Not at all.
+It lacked the merciless and ungodly Texas “burn,” and all-around essence that the Lone Star State does so well.
+I was lightly outraged.

-However, my dissatisfaction suddenly switched to awe and amazement, as I tasted the last and best sauce (in my humble opinion), the coffee bbq sauce.
-Yes, you read correctly, a coffee barbecue sauce.
+However, my dissatisfaction switched to something of awe and amazement in an instant as I tasted the last and best sauce (in my humble opinion), which is the coffee sauce.
+Yes, you read that correctly; it's a coffee barbecue sauce.
 I was hesitant — actually I wasn’t at all — so I slathered some on the pork, and dove in head-first.
 And man, was it good.
-The sauce had finely-ground coffee grounds in it, not in a gross way, and a thick consistency and a brown hue.
-The initial taste was that of coffee, but only for a second; then the flavor transitioned into one of a sweet barbecue sauce.
+The sauce had fine coffee ground remnants in it but not in a gross way.
+The initial taste was that of coffee, but only for a second.
+Then the flavor transitioned into one of a sweet barbecue sauce.
 It was thick and smoky and delightfully unconventional.

-This sauce is everything a barbecue sauce should be, with rich, distinctive flavors that are fleeting, and an aftertaste that leaves you craving more.
+This sauce is everything a barbecue sauce should be, with rich, distinctive flavors that are fleeting and an aftertaste that leaves you craving more.
 I adore this sauce, and appreciate the originality of it.
-The pork was hot in temperature (a sure-fire “gold star,” if you will), but the “pulling” of the pork was different than my preference.
-The pieces of meat were in chunks, or strips, rather than fine long filaments, but the flavor and seasoning was excellent.
-However, the meat slathered in that heavenly coffee sauce made for a delicious and unique barbecue dish, and had me walking away completely satisfied and impressed.
+The pork was hot in temperature, but the “pulling” of the pork was different than my preference.
+The pieces of meat were in chunks or strips rather than fine long filaments, but aside from the texture, the flavor and seasoning were excellent.
+The coffee sauce stole the show, and I was blown away.

 Smokin’ Chick’s BBQ

 My next barbecue sample was from Smokin Chick’s BBQ.
-The pulled pork was finely shredded the way I like it, and rubbed in Pig In A Polka seasoning prior to smoking.
+The pulled pork was finely shredded the way I like it and rubbed in Pig In A Polka seasoning prior to being smoked.
 It was flavorful even before a sauce touched it.
-My sample of the meat was relatively hot, but not searing hot or smoking hot when I received it, a non-negotiable “no-no” in my book.
-A server told me that the sauces weren’t house-made, but were house mixed.
-Basically, Smokin’ Chick’s takes other pre-made sauces and mixes them in a unique house recipe to create their two sauces, a wing-ding and hot.
-However, the two sauces available to self-apply onto your barbecue were labeled “Classic” and “Hickory,” so who even knows what I was eating.
+A server told me that the sauces weren’t house-made but were "house mixed."
+Basically, Smokin’ Chick’s takes pre-made sauces and mixes them to create the two sauces they serve: wing-ding and hot.

-The classic sauce was a basic barbecue: sweet and flavorful.
-It was good, but lacked unique properties.
-That sauce has been tasted time and time before, and separates the good barbecue from the great barbecue.
-The hickory sauce was tangier and spicier, and definitely more flavorful.
-I enjoyed that sauce much more than the first one, but still wasn’t mind-blown.
+The classic sauce was a basic sweet barbecue.
+Not much to dissect there.
+It was good, but lacked originality.
+That sauce has been tasted time and time before and separates the good barbecue from the great barbecue.
+The hickory sauce was tangier and spicier.
+I enjoyed that sauce much more than the first one but still wasn’t mind blown.
 The pork was fine, but “fine” is inadequate when describing soul food.
-All-in-all, Smokin’ Chick’s doesn’t leave any lasting impression on the carnivore at its mercy.
+All in all, Smokin’ Chick’s doesn’t leave any lasting impression on the carnivore at its mercy.

 Dickey’s Barbecue Pit

 Lastly, I made my way to Dickey’s Barbecue Pit.
-Unlike the other three, it is a nation-spanning franchise with roots in Dallas, Texas, and over locations, rather than a local, Columbia-specific establishment.
-I’ve had Dickey’s barbecue at home, but have always put a different sauce on it (Sweet Baby Ray's original).
+Unlike the other three, it is a nation-spanning franchise with roots in Dallas, Texas.
+I’ve had Dickey’s barbecue at home a time or two but have always put a different sauce on it (Sweet Baby Ray's original).

-Overall, Big Daddy’s BBQ was my favorite of the four vendors.
-It was near-perfect barbecue, (because I believe there is always room for improvement), with exceptional heat, flavors, sauce, and meat.
+In conclusion, Big Daddy’s BBQ was my favorite of the four vendors.
+It was near-perfect barbecue, (because I believe there is always room for improvement), with exceptional heat, original flavors and high-quality meat.
 Best sauce has to go to Sugarfire Smoke House’s coffee barbecue sauce.
-That sauce is a delightful rollercoaster of unique flavors, and could make cardboard taste like a five-star meal.
-Smokin’ Chick’s and Dickey’s are honorable mentions, but just didn’t bring the heat in the battle of the pulled pork at Saturday’s festival.
+It's a sensory rollercoaster of unique flavors that will overstimulate you in the best possible way.
+Smokin’ Chick’s and Dickey’s are honorable mentions that just couldn't stack up to the competition this time around.

-All receive high marks for their Southern hospitality.
-I had one hell of a time (and meal), and enjoyed a taste of Houston in Columbia.
+All barbecue joints receive high marks for their southern hospitality.
+I had one hell of a time and meal, I and enjoyed a taste of Houston in Columbia.
 It goes to show that you can take the girl out of Texas, but you can’t take the Texas out of the girl.